muratk3n/thirdwave/en/README.md

 ---

-.. and the Eulerian means that "you like to watch"? 😶
+.. and the Eulerian means that a person "likes to watch"? 😶

 ---